-Years 7-11 will receive attainment and effort grades once in Aut term A, one at the end of Spring A and a full target and grade report following the completion of the Summer Term Examinations.
+Years 7-11 will receive attainment and effort grades once in Aut term A, one a theend of Spring A and a full target report as well as a grade report following the completion of the Summer Term Examinations.
 At KS5 students receive a Target report without student commentary.
 Interim reports will be available online after the first half term and will be printed and posted at the end of each term.
 Academic review days will be used to discuss the progress, attainment and effort results indicated on these reports

-Year 11, 12 and 13 will receive results of Pre Public Mock examinations Year 9 will receive end of KS3 progress results prior to the start of the KS4 in year 10.
+Year 11, 12 and 13 will receive results of Pre Public Mock examinations Year 9 will receive externally accredited end of KS3 progress results prior to the start of the KS4 in year 10.